Kristfur/lawnscapes-landscaping/README.md

 - Contact form and thank you page
 - 404 page for invalid links
 - 5 services for user to choose from

+## Features To Implement
+- Checkboxes in contact form are automaticaly selected when user clicks on a service on services page
+- Database of users info for company and alert/email system for when a user submits a contact form
+- Email and phone number in footer are clickable and open an email/phone platform for user to immediately and easily contact company